Katy248/electrotech/docs/api.md

 Auth needed

+Users must has all company data to create order

 **Known issues:**

 - Currently if there will be 2 equal products in request, there won't be errors, but in future this will be fixed.